angular/angularfire/docs/rtdb/lists.md

 ## Injecting the AngularFireDatabase service

-**Make sure you have bootstrapped your application for AngularFire2.
+**Make sure you have bootstrapped your application for AngularFire.
 See the Installation guide for bootstrap setup.**

 AngularFireDatabase is a service which can be injected through the constructor of your Angular component or `@Injectable()` service.
 In the previous step, we modified the `/src/app/app.component.ts` to retrieve data as an object.
 In this step, let's start with a clean slate.